 - Or resize it in PicMonkey.
 Just make sure Keep proportions is checked so that your image doesn’t stretch.
 If you only want to include part of your image, use the Crop tool.

 - Gloss it up!
-Apply Basic Edits and effects to your photograph, add text and overlays, touch up faces, and just make it your own.
+Apply Basic Edits and effects to your photograph, add text and graphics, touch up faces, and just make it your own.

 Looking for some hero inspo?
 Look no further!
 Scroll down for a hearty dose of design goodness.